Cacsjep/mscp/docs/plugins/smart-client/snapreport.md

 ## Split large reports

-When a report covers many cameras (hundreds or thousands), the resulting PDF can grow very large and become awkward to share or open.
+When a report covers many cameras the resulting PDF can grow very large and become awkward to share or open.
 Tick **Split PDF** in the header and set a maximum size in **MB** (default `100`) to break the report into numbered parts instead of one big file.

 | Setting | Behavior |
 |---|---|